 - Duke Law alums discuss their practice areas and offer guidance on directing your legal career.

 - Gather in Star Commons with LEAD Fellows for a casual reception with refreshments at the end of your first day as a Duke Law student.

 Wednesday, August 20: ENGAGE intellectually, LIVE with purpose, EMBODY integrity

 Introduction to the Office of Student Affairs

-- Being prepared for a law school class may be very different from the kind of daily academic preparartion you are accustomed to.
-This session, lead by Prof. Doriane Coleman and Prof. Jeremy Mullem, is designed to make your faculty's expectations clear and to provide instruction on how to meet those expectations so that you can be most successful from the beginning.
+- Being prepared for a law school class may be very different from the kind of daily academic preparation to which you are accustomed.
+This session, lead by Professor Joseph Blocher, is designed to make your faculty's expectations clear, and to provide instruction on how to meet those expectations so that you can be your most successful from the beginning.

 Lunch with Classmates

 - Pick up your lunch and enjoy talking with your new classmates.

 Legal Analysis, Research and Writing Classes

 - Assistant Dean Belk will introduce the Law School community's expectations relating to academic integrity and professionalism.